aaronrcs/Merval_Hub/README.md

 Using the Marvel API to access character information.

-# Merval API User Interface

 Allows Users to perform a search using our Merval API.

 The UI allows the users to do the following:

-- Indicate to the User the type of search that is available, so the User knows what to type into the input field.
+- Indicate to the User the type of search that is available (Marval Categories), so the User knows what to type into the input field, e.g Comics, Characters, etc
-- When the search results are returned, the users are presented with a search result list.
+- When the search results are returned, the users are presented with a search result list, e.g if a user searches for Spider-Man in the "Characters" category, the user will see the list of characters in regards to their search.
 - The user has an option to select the a result and be able to view the details of the result selected.
 - The users are able to create a new search after their current search.
 - The UI displays the previous searches in real-time.